Nademtis/GameOfLife/README.md

 Features:

-  general rules for cells
+    standard sim rules for cells
     Kill all button
-  Revive some dead cells (hardcoded to 5%)
+    Revive some dead cells button (hardcoded to 5%)